 Who is it for?
 Children and adolescents who are struggling with depression.

 How does it work?
 In behavioral activation therapy, kids who are depressed are asked to participate in activities they may have lost interest in.
 The therapy uses activities to jumpstart momentum towards reengagement by offering your child increased access to positive reinforcement.
 The goal is also for your child to learn to see the link between his activities and mood, understand avoidance patterns, and learn to choose more adaptive patterns.

 Cognitive behavior therapy:

 Who is it for?
 Cognitive behavioral therapy (CBT) is used to treat children and teenagers with a wide range of disorders and difficulties.

 What is it?
 CBT is based on the premise that thoughts (cognitions), feelings, and behaviors all influence one another.
 CBT is an umbrella term for many specific kinds of therapy tailored to specific psychiatric disorders.

 How does it work?
 A therapist can use CBT to help your child identify how their thoughts influence their behaviors, or change their behaviors, which in turn can help them change the way they manage unwanted feelings and thoughts.

 Dialectical behavior therapy:

 Who is it for?
-Dialectical behavior therapy (DBT) is used to treat a wide range of psychiatric issues.
+Dialectical behavior therapy (DBT) is used to treat children and teenagers with a wide range of psychiatric issues.
 DBT was originally developed for people with borderline personality disorder, but has been used successfully to treat eating disorders, suicidal and self-injurious behavior, depression, and substance abuse.

 What is it?
 Dialectical behavior therapy, (DBT) focuses on accepting rather than challenging difficult thoughts, while at the same time initiating change.